 But if you only care about bringing home a high-quality mattress on the cheap, the Siena Memory Foam Mattress is a screaming bargain.
 And though you won't get any extras with it, you'll still have more than enough cash left in your wallet to comfortably shop the best bedding deals.

 - We rate it a 9 out of 10 on the firmness scale

 - Stomach sleepers will be well-supported in their hips

-- Has a less subtle 'hug' and may take time to adjust
+- Not much memory foam 'hug' and may take time to adjust

 Firmness and comfort are subjective.
 Thus, we've assembled a testing panel featuring individuals of varying builds and sleep preferences to help us share a broader range of perspectives when it comes to this criteria.
 (Our methodology for mattress testing further details how we reach these conclusions.)

 Siena rates its mattress a 6.5 out of 10 on the firmness scale (medium-firm).
 However, our testing panel collectively rates it a 9 out of 10 on the firmness scale, which makes it a decidedly firm bed.
 This sentiment is shared by every member of our panel, regardless of their stature or weight.

 Our lead reviewer is an average-sized side/stomach sleeper with a reoccurring back injury.
 She thought the Siena Mattress provided excellent front-side support, especially along the hips, but she didn't feel as comfortable resting on her side until after the first week of sleeping on it.
 (There wasn't enough give along the shoulders and hips at first.)